kubevela/kubevela.github.io/versioned_docs/version-v1.10/contributor/code-contribute.md

     - `oam-dev/terraform-config-inspect`

 3. When upgrading a downstream repo that depends on one you just merged and which is not tagged yet, temporarily reference the upstream commit:
-    - `go get github.com/kubevela/pkg@<commit-sha>` (creates a pseudo-version) OR
+    - `go get github.com/kubevela/pkg@<commit-sha>` (creates a pseudo-version)
-    - Add a `replace` directive pointing to that commit, then remove it after a tag is cut.

 4. Only AFTER all other repositories are merged upgrade `kubevela/kubevela`
     - Create the upgrade PR from a branch named `chore/upgrade-k8s-*` (e.g. `chore/upgrade-k8s-1.29-to-1.30`).
 This naming convention triggers the upgrade verification pipelines.

-5. After merge of `kubevela/kubevela` update release notes & docs with new minimum Go / supported Kubernetes versions.
+5. After `kubevela/kubevela` is merged, update the release notes and documentation with the new minimum Go version and supported Kubernetes versions, then upgrade `kubevela/velaux`.

 ### Interdependencies Example